 Entry RequirementsApplicants must be over 19 years of age with prior experience or an aptitude for hairdressing and able to work on their own initiative.
 Good IT skills are essential as is access to a computer and the internet outside of college.
 ESOL students should have Level 1 Numeracy and Level 2 English.
 The College offers a variety of Hairdressing study options and will direct the applicant to the most appropriate course dependant on achieved GCSE grades or prior experience.
 Satisfactory references, successful interview and diagnostic screening is required prior to any placement offer.

-Duration and DeliveryOne year, up to two days a week in College, plus one day a week work experience in a salon.
-A minimum of 150 hours must also be gained working in our College Headmasters Academy salon.
+Duration and DeliveryOne year, delivery is 3 days a week 10am - 2pm (so will suit school hours).
+This is to include a minimum of 150 hours must also be gained working in our College Headmasters Academy salon.

 ProgressionThis qualification will allow you to progress into employment or widen your career choices by progressing onto a Level 3 qualification such as the Level 3 Advanced Technical Diploma in Hairdressing, providing a clear disciplinary record and minimum 90% attendance have been achieved.
 This qualification could also lead you to an a Level 3 Apprenticeship in Hairdressing.